raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-activity.md

 Related files:
 )

-# Week 1 - Building a mobile robot
+# Week 1: Building a mobile robot

 ## Introduction to robotics

-Welcome to Robotics With Raspberry Pi: Build and Program Your First Robot Buggy!
+Welcome to *Robotics With Raspberry Pi: Build and Program Your First Robot Buggy*.

 ![Illustration of the buggy from the front and top-down view of all the components inside the buggy](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/Illustration/2-Intro_to_robotics.png)